andresgbecerra/co-induction-anguar/Interview/MySelf.md

 - "How is the development team structured?"
 - "How is the development team composed?"
 - "What is your current work schedule?"
+- What are the biggest challenges that someone in this position would face?
+- What training programs are available to your employees?
+- Are there opportunities for advancement or professional development?
+- What’s your favorite part about working here?
+- I’ve read about the company’s founding, but can you tell me more about...?
+- Where do you see this company in the next few years?
+- What can you tell me about your new products or plans for growth?

 [Back](#content)